-To Land Morphilate Land Market Commer season.
-This industry is characterized by a high level of market concentration with a few companies, such as Carnival and Princess.
+To this industry is characterized by a high level of market concentration with a few companies, such as Carnival and Princess.
 India and Indian Ocean do not figure anywhere in major cruise itineraries.
 Occasionally, a luxury cruise ship on its round the world journey may touch an Indian port like Cochin, Madras or Bombay seldom for more than five days.
 Some of the cruise passengers take off to Delhi or Agra.
 Even recently, some cruise companies have started offering short excursions from Bombay.
 Moreover, a long cruising holiday can base a cruise ship in the Indian Ocean, say, Bombay taking the passengers to nearby Goa, Andaman or Sri Lanka.